iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 * Fix - Correct broken attendee list in classic editor [128946]
 * Fix - Account for visitors getting to the WooCommerce cart or checkout screens in a manner other than our checkout flow, such as directly visiting the URL [128505]
-* Fix - Correctly query and join the necessary tables when WooCommerce or EDD are not activated for queries against `purchaser_name` or `purchaser_email` [128881]
+* Fix - Correctly query and join the necessary tables when WooCommerce or Easy Digital Downloads are not activated for queries against `purchaser_name` or `purchaser_email` [128881]
 * Language - 0 new strings added, 2 updated, 0 fuzzied, and 0 obsoleted

 = [4.10.5] 2019-05-23 =